 The former Leeds and Liverpool star was named manager of League Two Crawley Town.
-This happened on May,2017.
-Many believes its his first step into management.
+This happened in May 2017.
+Many believe it is his first step into management.

-Harry Kewell Childhood Story Plus Untold Biography Facts-Winner of Alex Tobin Medal
+Harry Kewell Biography – Winner of Alex Tobin Medal:

-A very Interesting fact of Harry Kewell is that, he is the winner of Alex Tobin Medal.
+A very interesting fact about Harry Kewell is that he is the winner of the Alex Tobin Medal.
 This medal is considered to be the most prestigious award for any Australian footballer to win.